firecrow/vertebrae-lang/README.md

 *src* holds all of the langauge code and *test* holds all of the tests, for the rest of this section it is assumed *src* is the root directory.

 ### parse
 The parse directory handles parsing the script and turning it into a structures that can be run by the runtime.
 Individual units of work, such as number/string patterns, or open/close cell syntax, are in seperate objects.
-Thes objects are processd in a loop with the introduction of each new character.
+These objects are processd in a loop with the introduction of each new character.
 This allows the script to be parsed as a stream, and may later be used for just in time parsing.

 ### run
-The run directory is the entry for the runtime, it holds a minimal router for running through the cells, some operators also run effect navigation such as the if/else operator (`contition_op.c`).
+The run directory is the entry for the runtime, it holds a minimal router for running through the cells, some operators also effect navigation such as the if/else operator (`contition_op.c`).
 All navigation is based off of the `state` object (`ctx` in the code).
 This object is formed in such a way that the execution of the langaue can easily be paused and resumed, to alow for asynchonous processing.

 ```c
 struct crw_state {